Your Account:

 Note that GE Forms supplement but do not replace ordinary course forms.
 So,

-• If this is a new course, a C Form needs to be filed together with the appropriate GE form;
+• If this is a new course, a C Form needs to be submitted together with the appropriate GE form;

-• But, if this is an existing course which is not being changed, only the appropriate GE form needs to be filed (no other forms are needed);
+• If this is an existing course that is not being changed, only the appropriate GE form needs to be submitted (no other forms are needed);

-• If this is an existing course which is being changed, a C-2 Form needs to be filed together with the appropriate GE form;
+• If this is an existing course that is being changed, a C-2 Form needs to be submitted together with the appropriate GE form;

-• If this is the first offering of a special topic course for which GE credit is being sought, a T Form needs to be filed together with the appropriate GE form.
+• If this is the first offering of a special topic course for which GE credit is being sought, a T Form needs to be submitted together with the appropriate GE form.

 If a topic course that has GE certification is converting to a permanent course with GE, BOTH a C-form and a GE form must be submitted together.
 GE credits do not carry over from the topic course to the permanent course